 - Background to the NumberSense Mathematics Programme

-In contexts where mathematics is regarded as a collection of rules, formulae and procedures to be learned, remembered and used to produce answers, teaching is focussed on developing students’ confidence in answering (examination type) questions, using standardised approaches (methods), and setting out their work in a particular way.
+In contexts where mathematics is regarded as a collection of rules, formulae and procedures, teaching is focused on developing children’s confidence in answering questions (examination type), using standardised approaches (methods) and setting out their work in a particular way.
 This approach does not work.
-In South Africa 1,2mil children start school every year, 12 years later there are in the order of half a million students that attempt the school leaving certificate examination with only 200 000 offering mathematics.
-Of the students that offer mathematics 4 415 students (less than one half of a percent of the students that started school 12 years earlier) achieved an 80% or better score in 2019.
-The students that start school are better than this and capable of more.
+In South Africa 1,2 mil. children start school every year.
+12 years later there are in the order of half a million learners that attempt the school leaving certificate examination – with only 200 000 offering mathematics.
+Of the learners that offer mathematics, 4 415 learners (less than one half of a percent of the children that started school 12 years earlier) achieved an 80% or higher score.
+The children that start school are better than this and capable of more.
 The approach to teaching mathematics lets them down.
-For most students their mathematics careers end in or about Grade 4.
+For most children, their mathematics careers end in or about Grade 4.

 Before getting to the specifics of the NumberSense Mathematics Programme, there is one more idea that is important.
 While in the senior years of high school (and beyond) it makes sense to dedicate different blocks of time and even courses to different topics (e.g. trigonometry; calculus; and probability), the same does not apply to early grade mathematics.
-If we teach addition, subtraction, multiplication and division as separate topics each with their own rules and procedures, students will not develop an understanding of and appreciation for the interrelated nature of the four “basic” operations.
+If we teach addition, subtraction, multiplication and division as separate topics each with their own rules and procedures, children will not develop an understanding of and appreciation for the interrelated nature of the four “basic” operations.
 Almost all early grade subtraction problems can be solved by addition (counting up), almost all multiplication problems can be solved by counting in groups or repeated addition, and, the same applies for division which can be thought of in at least two different ways … sharing and grouping, with the latter involving repeated addition.